ReVision-Implant/neural-simulation/docs/manual/bmtk/simulation.md

 # Simulating the neural response with BMTK

-In order to simulate the neural activation of the tissue in response to the extracellular potentials, we need two things.
+In order to simulate the neural activation of the tissue in response to the extracellular potentials, we need two things:

 - The extracellular potentials which were calculated in COMSOL.
 - A computational model of the neural tissue in BMTK.